-If you have declined coverage and later lose your other acceptable coverage, you, through your employer unit, must immediately enroll in the LGHIP.
+If you have declined coverage and later lose your other acceptable coverage, youmust immediately enroll in the LGHIP.
 Coverage will be effective the date the other acceptable coverage ended.

 Elected officials, if covered by the unit, must elect to enroll, decline coverage by providing acceptable proof of other coverage, or opt out of the LGHIP.